wp-plugins/mobile-client-detection-plugin/readme.txt

 3. w3c_validator, googlebot (or general: bot)

 = Does this plugin have any options ? =
-You can find the options in the menu under Settings > Client Detection:
 1. 'General Only': Yes/No - limit results to mobile, tablet, deskop, bot
 2. 'Debug Output': Yes/No - append debug output to the footer on front-end
 3. 'Modus Operandi': Standard/Template overloading/Theme overloading - not implemented yet.

+= Where can I find these options ? =
+You can find the options in the menu under Settings > Client Detection.

 = Which further core features will be implemented until v1.0 ? =
 1. checking for existance of wrapped template files.